benthevining/BenBot/tests/position-solver/README.md

 Each EPD entry must have the following operations:
 * `bm`: best move, in algebraic (SAN) notation
 * `depth`: search depth.
 It is desirable to set this as low as possible, while still getting the correct answer.
-* `comment`: explanatory comment describing the position
+When adding new test positions, a good strategy is to start with depth 4; increase this if the test fails (if it still fails with a depth of 6, we likely won't find the move at any reasonable depth), and decrease this if the test passes.
+* `id`: an identifier for the position, which is printed along with the position's FEN string if a test case fails.
+May also be an explanatory comment describing the position.

+Additional operations may be specified.